layrjs/layr-realworld-starter-kit/README.md

 # ![RealWorld Example App](assets/logo.png)

-> ### React/Layr codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.
+> ### Layr/React codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.

 ### [Demo](https://react-layr-realworld-example-app.layrjs.com/)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)

-This codebase was created to demonstrate a fully fledged fullstack application built with [React](https://reactjs.org/) and [Layr](https://layrjs.com/) including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully fledged fullstack application built with [Layr](https://layrjs.com/) and [React](https://reactjs.org/) including CRUD operations, authentication, routing, pagination, and more.

+> Note: This implementation uses Layr v2, which is published on npm but not yet documented

 ## How it works

 ### General architecture

-Both the frontend and the backend use Layr [Layr](https://layrjs.com/), so there is no web API in between.
-The frontend communicate directly with the backend.
+Thanks to the API-less approach of [Layr](https://layrjs.com/), the frontend communicates directly with the backend without the need to build an API layer.

 ### Hosting